collapsed-stacks/startups/questions/626/how-to-plan-for-a-total-loss-exit.md

 - posted by: [Boaz Chen](https://stackexchange.com/users/4995310/boaz-chen) on 2014-09-07
 - score: 6

-<p>You ask 2 questions: when, and how.</p>
+You ask 2 questions: when, and how.

-<p>When:
+When:
-I sold my first business (a similar dilemma, but different) and I keep asking myself this question about the one I run today.</p>
+I sold my first business (a similar dilemma, but different) and I keep asking myself this question about the one I run today.

-<p>I think it's not a 'when you reach the point' question but one that you need to answer daily - are you holding on because you believe you can win or because you fear the pain of admitting failure?
+I think it's not a 'when you reach the point' question but one that you need to answer daily - are you holding on because you believe you can win or because you fear the pain of admitting failure?
-Life in a startup are hard very often, but the question is your believe in the the light at the end of the tunnel - once you understand you're just hoping things turn out OK, and don't have real reasons to back it up or plan to get there, it's time to pull out.</p>
+Life in a startup are hard very often, but the question is your believe in the the light at the end of the tunnel - once you understand you're just hoping things turn out OK, and don't have real reasons to back it up or plan to get there, it's time to pull out.

-<p>How:
+How:
 I think you're managing the break off just as you manage the business.
 For me it means putting my feelings on the table with my partners, discussing, and seeking answers together.
-Maybe the'll convince you there's a chance, maybe the'll buy you out, and probably the'll agree and you'll think together what to do (close, try to sell, pivot...).</p>
+Maybe the'll convince you there's a chance, maybe the'll buy you out, and probably the'll agree and you'll think together what to do (close, try to sell, pivot...).

-<p>Remember, failing doesn't mean you're a failure. if done right :)
+Remember, failing doesn't mean you're a failure. if done right :)
-Good luck.</p>
+Good luck.

 ## Answer 984